Cal-CS-61A-Staff/bacon/README.md

 make install
 ```

-If you are using a computer where you have no root/sudo access, use the following instead to install to `$HOME/bin`:
+OPTIONAL: If you are using a computer where you have no root/sudo access, use the following instead to install to `$HOME/bin`:
 ```sh
 make install_user
 ```

+### Mac OS X

+Just like with Linux, `cd` into the `bacon` directory and enter `make`.
+Unfortunately, `make install` will not work for Mac at this point.
+Instead, simply run the output binary: `bin/bacon` directly.

 ### Windows